Evaluate, problem solve, & repair

 Enter the ever-evolving automotive industry where technology, problem solving, and craftsmanship collide!
 Students of the School of Automotive Technology develop their skills in PCTI’s state-of-the-art automotive facility, comprised of high-tech diagnostic automotive labs and equipment equal to those found in major dealerships and repair facilities across the nation.
 Choose from either Automotive Technology/Service or Automotive Collision Repair as your area of focus.

 Since its inception, the Automotive Technology/Service program has strived to meet ever-changing standards in the industry.
 Partnering with the Automotive Service Excellence Education Foundation (ASE), the school seeks to uphold its main objective of “high quality standards of excellence in automotive service.”
-Similarly, the School of Automotive Collision Repair has incorporated ASE/ National Automotive Technician Education Foundation (NATEF) standards and I-CAR industry training to meet the demands and challenges of repairing the modern automobile.
+Similarly, the Automotive Collision Repair Program has incorporated ASE/National Automotive Technician Education Foundation (NATEF) standards and I-CAR industry training to meet the demands and challenges of repairing the modern automobile.

 While the standards chart our path, our team of trained instructors continually enhance and align our curriculum to navigate it.
 The curriculum consists of a series of individual training modules, which allows instructors the freedom to choose segments that best fit students’ needs.
 This individualized approach offers in-depth coverage of both conventional and innovative repair technologies and processes.
 The program features knowledge-based training and performance-based testing, with an increased emphasis on hands-on tasks.
 Staying current with the most updated repair techniques and methods affords PCTI the ability to remain at the forefront of automotive technology training.
 By remaining proactive with our training, we are able to react immediately to any changes in industry design technology.